-If the claimant entity carries on a business in the income year, it must itself be a small business entity which is broadly defined under tax law as an entity with an aggregate annual turnover of less than \$10 million.
+If you carried on a business in the income year, it must be a small business entity or would be a small business entity if the aggregated turnover threshold was less than \$50 million.

-Alternatively, if this entity does not carry on a business in the income year it must not be connected with or be an affiliate an entity that carries on a business in the income year that is not a small business entity.
+A small business entity is broadly defined under tax law as an entity with an aggregate annual turnover of less than \$10 million.
+Alternatively, if you did not carry on a business in the income year, you must not be connected with or be an affiliate of another entity that carries on a business in the income year and: